voxel51/fiftyone/examples/noisy_training/README.md

 find mistakes in your labels during a model-training procedure.
 It covers the following concepts:

--   Integrating your existing model-training loop into FiftyOne
+-   Integrating your existing model-training loop with FiftyOne
 -   Adding predictions from your model to your FiftyOne dataset
--   Computing insights into your dataset relating to possible mistakes
+-   Computing insights into your dataset relating to possible problems with the datasets
--   Visualizing the mistakes in the FiftyOne dashboard
+-   Visualizing the problems in the FiftyOne dashboard

 This walkthrough is self-contained.
-If you have already completed the Model Inference walkthrough, then you can skip the setup section.

 ## Setup